 Where to stay

-Near the cathedral, Casa Nautilus is a transformed duration residence with principal atrium, roof terrace and 15 rooms, a few with traditional glassed-in balconies (doubles from €59, room-handiest, but assist-yourself espresso, tea and biscuits).
-Owned with the aid of the equal people, the Spanish Galleon is extra hostel-style (doubles with shared facilities from €35, apartments from €65).
-It has amazing views from its huge roof terrace, and a new ground-ground cafe doing breakfasts from €2 and a €6 vegan lunch.
+Near the cathedral, Casa Nautilus is a transformed duration residence with a principal atrium, roof terrace, and 15 rooms, a few with traditional glassed-in balconies (doubles from €59, room-handiest, but assist-yourself espresso, tea, and biscuits).
+Owned with the aid of equal people, the Spanish Galleon is extra hostel-style (doubles with shared facilities from €35, apartments from €65).
+It has amazing views from its huge roof terrace and a new ground-ground cafe doing breakfasts from €2 and a €6 vegan lunch.